 labour hire and other industries.
 A.I.
 Group’s members

 operate businesses of all sizes throughout Australia and

 represent a broad and expanding range of sectors. (source:

-Association may be able to assist you with job prospects in
+Association may be able to assist you with career opportunities and

 information about your industry at this present time.
 They may